cuitao42/travel-experience/README.md

 [阅读中文版](./README.cn.md)

-# 🌍 Travel Experience
+# 🌍 Travel Guide

-Welcome to my **Travel Experience** project!
+Welcome to my **Travel Guide** project!
-This repository is a personal log of the countries I’ve visited, including stories, photos, and cultural notes.
+This repository is a personal log of the countries I’ve visited, including guides, stories, photos, and cultural notes.

 ## ✈️ Countries